 Rovinj is one of the most picturesque Mediterranean towns, a treasury of cultural and historical monuments.
 You will be fascinated by its architecture, a mix of different styles.
 The main attractions are: the 13th century Romanesque heptagonal baptistery, the baroque Parish church of St. Euphemia (1736), the church of St Francis and the Franciscan monastery dating from the 18th century with very rich library, the Baroque town hall built a century ago, the city museum, the Local Magistrate's Court, the city walls with the famous Balbi's gate.

-Split is a picturesque town, known as one of the centres of Croatian culture.
-The most important sight is Diocletian's palace.
+The picturesque Split is known as one of the centers of Croatian culture.
+The most important sight is Diocletian`s palace.
 Admire the Peristyle which is the main open space in the palace and is surrounded by a colonnade of six columns to the eastern and western sides and an arch.
-On the eastern side of the Peristyle is a cathedral, which is the symbol of the city (Sv.
-Duje).
-There are also some fascinating museums like the Maritime Museum; the Museum of Croatian Archaeological Monuments; the Museum of Croatia; and the Mestrovic Gallery.
+The city is always buzzing with activity and blends tradition and modern life extremely well.
+Restaurants, bars, shops and galleries thrive within the old walls and the Riva (seafront) has been recently updated!

 One of the best stops on the Dalmatian coast, Trogir is a living museum, the best-preserved Romanesque-Gothic complex in the Central Europe.
 Its medieval core, surrounded by walls and comprising a magnificient castle and tower and a series of dwellings and palaces from the Romanesque, Gothic, Renaissance and Baroque periods, is part of the UNESCO World Heritage.
 One of the most impressive buildings is the church of St. Lawrence, whose main west portal is a masterpiece by Radovan, and the most significant work of the Romanesque-Gothic style in Croatia.